Satish Kumar: Early life

 Kumar was born in Sri Dungargarh, Rajasthan, India.
 At the age of 9, he left his family and became a Jain monk.
 At 18, after reading a book by Mahatma Gandhi, he ran away from the mendicant order, to become a student of Vinoba Bhave, an eminent disciple of Gandhi and his nonviolence and land reform ideas.

 Peace walk

 Inspired by Bertrand Russell's civil disobedience against the atomic bomb, in June 1962 Kumar and his friend E. P. Menon decided to dedicate themselves to undertaking a peace walk from India to the four capitals of the nuclear world, Moscow, Paris, London, and Washington D.C., and decided to carry no money on their trip.
 They called it a 'Pilgrimage for peace' and it took two and a half years.

 Bhave gave the young men two 'gifts'.
 One was to be penniless wherever they walked.
 The other was to be vegetarian.
-They first travelled through Pakistan, where they met great kindness from a country with a huge historic conflict and antipathy towards India.
+They first travelled through Pakistan.
 Leaving Pakistan via the Khyber Pass, they continued through Afghanistan, Iran, Armenia, Georgia, and the Caucasus Mountains, reaching Moscow, then Paris, London, and Washington, D.C.
 Travelling on foot and carrying no money, Kumar and his companion would stay with anyone who offered them food or shelter.